Trump denies Exxon permission to drill for oil in Russia

 "In Russia, we're there for the long term," CEO Darren Woods said in a February interview with Forbes.

---Ivana Kottasova, Julia Horowitz and Matt Egan contributed to this report.
+--Ivana Kottasova and Julia Horowitz also contributed to this report.